Sukkaito/Anti-Dupper/README.md

 # Anti-Dupper
+Are you tired of suffering your dupped mouse?
+Are you too lazy to buy a new one?
-Avoid users from being dupped.
+Avoid broken mouse from being dupped.